 Video: Howie Morenz was feared for his one-man rushes up ice

-1929: Tiny Thompson becomes the second NHL rookie goalie to earn a shutout in his first Stanley Cup Playoff game, a 1-0 win for the Boston Bruins against the visiting Canadiens in Game 1 of the Semifinals.
-Cooney Weiland scores the only goal in the first postseason game played in Boston Garden.
+1929: Tiny Thompson becomes the second NHL rookie goalie to earn a shutout in his first Stanley Cup Playoff game, a 1-0 win by the Boston Bruins against the visiting Canadiens in Game 1 of the Semifinals.
+Cooney Weiland scores the only goal in the first postseason game played at Boston Garden.

 1933: With NHL President Frank Calder looking on, the Detroit Red Wings defeat the Chicago Blackhawks 4-2 at Chicago Stadium in the first afternoon game in League history.
 The crowd, estimated at about 5,500, sees Chicago forward Mush March score twice in the second period to get the Blackhawks within 3-2, but a third-period goal by Eddie Wiseman puts the game away.

 1944: The Canadiens defeat the New York Rangers 6-1 at Madison Square Garden to finish the 1943-44 regular season 25 points ahead of the second-place Red Wings, setting an NHL record.
 Rookie goalie Bill Durnan ties the NHL single-season record with his 38th victory, matching Thompson in 1929-30.

-1960: Goalie Johnny Bower sets a Toronto Maple Leafs record with his 33rd victory of the season, a 1-0 victory against Chicago at Maple Leaf Gardens.
+1960: Johnny Bower sets a Toronto Maple Leafs record with his 33rd victory of the season, a 1-0 victory against Chicago at Maple Leaf Gardens.
 Bower breaks the mark of 32 wins shared by Turk Broda (1947-48) and Harry Lumley (1953-54).

-1972: Ed Giacomin of the Rangers becomes the first NHL goaltender with two assists in a game.
+1972: Ed Giacomin of the Rangers becomes the first NHL goalie with two assists in a game.
 The Rangers defeat Toronto 5-3 at Madison Square Garden.